agalea91/reddit-slideshow-ras-pi/README.md

-# Reddit picture live slideshow
+# Reddit pictures slideshow for Raspberry PI

 Continuous slideshow of reddit pictures from your favorite subreddits.
 For your desktop or raspberry PI.
 Requires python 2 or 3 and the following external library dependencies: `shutil, requests, beautifulsoup4, Pillow, and pyglet`.